dirghayuraichura/bpo-ai-quality-assistant/backend/README.md

    - Add actual OpenAI API calls for analysis and coaching generation
    - Implement proper prompt engineering for conversation analysis
    - Add error handling and fallback mechanisms

-## License

-This project is licensed under the ISC License.

-## Support

-For support and questions, please check the API documentation at `/api/status` or review the error logs.